Loading...

 Solution: (a) Two forces act on the car.
 The normal force perpendicular to the hill, $F_N$, and the weight force, $w=mg$.
 The weight force has two components that are parallel $w_{\parallel}$ and perpendicular $w_{\bot}$ to the inclined plane.

-(b) The car perpendicular to the hill does not have acceleration, $a_y=0$, but parallel to the hill is accelerating $a_x=?$ which must be determined.
+(b) The car perpendicular to the hill does not have acceleration, so $a_y=0$.
+However, the car parallel to the hill is accelerating $a_x=?$, and we need to determine $a_x$.

 Problem (5): A box with a mass of $45\,\rm kg$ is held at rest by a rope on a frictionless ramp inclined at $30^\circ$.
 Draw a free-body diagram and find the value of the tension force exerted by the rope.